EESoc/eesoc-website/readme.md

 - `php artisan instagram:sync` - Syncs Instagram feed.
 - `php artisan ldap:sync` - Sync user info with LDAP.
 - `php artisan locker:remind` - Remind users via email to claim their locker.

+### Writeable folders

+Certain folders within the repo must be write-able by the web process in order for the site to operate.
+They are:
+- /app/storage
+- /public/files
+- /public/assets